yunytuny/TwitchNotifyToTelegram/README.md

 ///

-•If you find bug or you have troubles with code, write to me in a telegram. (@Juipy)
+•If you find bug or you have troubles with code, write to me in a telegram channel. (@yunytunygithub)